dnswlt/hexz/README.md

 ### WASM

-CPU players typically run in the user's browser, not on the server.
+To reduce the CPU load on the server, CPU players of the *stateless server* run in the user's browser as WASM workers.
+Clients get notified about this via the `ServerEventGameInfo.ClientSideCPUPlayer` flag.

 To build the WASM module, run: